blog-blog/blog-blog.github.io/_posts/2024-09-29-dln-part-three.markdown

 date: 2024-10-2 0:0:2 -0700
 categories: digital-literacy-narrative
 ---
-*Written for ASU's ENG 484 Writing Mentor Internship, this is first part of a three part Digital Literacy Narrative.
+*Written for ASU's ENG 484 Writing Mentor Internship, this is the final part of a three part Digital Literacy Narrative.
 Find here [part one](dln-part-one) and [part two](dln-part-two).*

 <figure>
 <video width="100%" controls autoplay loop>